raspberrypilearning/ambient-art/en/step_8.md

 ## Share

+SWAP TO THE WAKELET COPY

+ADD IN ABOUT MISSION ZERO

 If you are in a club, why not share your project with friends?

 You could also show your family how your project works.